21 Free Resources to Develop a Sustainable Social Venture

 As you may already know, building a venture with the goal of making a sustainable impact on the world is hard work.

 Fortunately, those who have gone through this work before have taken the time to share their learnings and develop useful tools and frameworks that can help us move forward more efficiently.

-Through our own work in social impact at the Center, we’ve had the opportunity to assemble a list of 21 resources, including thoughtful readings, engaging videos, and toolkits that break down complex ideas.
+Through our own work in fix my credit at the Center, we’ve had the opportunity to assemble a list of 21 resources, including thoughtful readings, engaging videos, and toolkits that break down complex ideas.
 We know you’re looking for new approaches to solve long-term problems, and we hope these tools can help you as you build, grow, and scale your ideas.

 For easy reference, we’ve put these resources into five main buckets.
 These buckets correspond with the different stages of social innovation that we teach in our free four-week online course, Social Impact Strategy: Tools and Strategies for Entrepreneurs and Innovators.
 New sessions start every month, and you can sign up here to join us!

 Do you need inspiration for getting started?

 What are the key qualities of a successful social entrepreneur?
 How do you know if your idea is truly innovative and sustainable?
 Here are some inspirational resources that offer different perspectives on this:

 - 1. Want to better understand how to think about and produce social innovation?
 Check out Rediscovering Social Innovation.